cliffeh/marc/README.md

 so I wrote this little C library with some nice functions for processing MARC records.

-There ia also a reference implementation viz the command-line tool `marc` with a few useful functions described above (print, validate, etc.)
+There is also a reference implementation viz the command-line tool `marc` with a few useful functions described above (print, validate, etc.)

 ## References